mgm8/pyngham/paper/paper.md

 # Summary

 The PyNGHam library is a Python version of the original NGHam protocol library written in C by Jon Petter Skagmo (LA3JPA) [@ngham].
+The NGHam protocol is amateur radio protocol developed to be a modern version of the AX.25 protocol, with the main improvement being the addition of a forward error correction (FEC) algorithm, which improves considerably the robustness of a communication link.
+Nowadays, one of the main usage of this protocol is on small satellites projects (specifically in CubeSats), as the protocol of the radio links between stations on Earth and a satellite.
+This Python implementation allows an easier integration and use of this protocol in computers and embedded devices.

 # NGHam Protocol